grpc/proposal/A93-xds-ext-proc.md

 be compressed.
 However, because the messages sent back by the ext_proc server are not required to map one-to-one to the messages sent to the ext_proc server, there is currently no way to preserve the bit set by the application.
-For now, the ext_proc server will be required to disable compression for messages received back from the ext_proc server.
+For now, the ext_proc filter will be required to disable compression for messages received back from the ext_proc server.
 If this becomes a problem in the future, we can consider adding yet another knob to the ext_proc protocol to pass this bit from the data